 Before approaching someone of another culture think about who you’re dealing with.
 How might they conduct themselves in business and how do they feel about sales people?
 How do you come across?
-Like the old proverb says: “Softly softly catchy monkey."
+To quote the wise Chinese with one of their proverbs, “Softly softly catchy monkey."

 - Read up on business in foreign cultures.
 This extra effort might just give you the edge over the competition.